MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/azure-stack-hci-os-single-server-overview.md

 - A single server cluster purchased from your preferred Microsoft hardware partner from [Azure Stack HCI Catalog](https://hcicatalog.azurewebsites.net/#/)
 - An [Azure Subscription](https://azure.microsoft.com/)

-For hardware, software, and network requirements reference [What you need for Azure Stack HCI](/azure-stack/hci/overview#what-you-need-for-azure-stack-hci).
+For hardware, software, and network requirements see [What you need for Azure Stack HCI](/azure-stack/hci/overview#what-you-need-for-azure-stack-hci).

 ## Comparing single server and multi-server clusters